rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Behold, I know your thoughts and your schemes to wrong me. ^2127

-For you say, Where is the house of the prince?
-Where is the tent in which the wicked lived? ^2128
+For you say, 'Where is the house of the prince?
+Where is the tent in which the wicked lived?' ^2128

 Have you not asked those who travel the roads, and do you not accept their testimony ^2129